OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/application-insights/app-insights-api-custom-events-metrics.md

-In webpagina's, is het raadzaam om deze te stellen van de webserver status, in plaats van letterlijk coderen in het script.
+In webpagina's, kunt u tooset op Hallo van de webserver status, in plaats van letterlijk coderen in Hallo-script.
 Bijvoorbeeld in een webpagina in een ASP.NET-app gegenereerd:

 *JavaScript in Razor*